What Does the LSAT Consist Of?

 - Logical reasoning questions assess the ability to analyze, critically evaluate, and complete arguments as they occur in ordinary language.

-Keep in mind that starting with the September 2019 LSAT, test-takers will only be permitted to take 3 official LSATs per testing year (June 1 to May 31) and 7 times over a lifetime.
+Test-takers will only be permitted to take 3 official LSATs per testing year (June 1 to May 31) and 7 times over a lifetime.
 Students who took the LSAT prior to the September 2019 administration will not have those previous tests factored into the limited 3 LSATs per testing year.

 Before You Take the LSAT